-4.5 Continuing Professional Development
+4.4 Continuing Professional Development

 Under Clause 82 of the Surveying and Spatial Information Regulation 2017 compliance with BOSSI's Continuing Professional Development (CPD) Determination is a condition of registration as a surveyor.
-BOSSI has ratified the following five organisations for CPD purposes which include the conduct and assessment of CPD activities and issue of CPD compliance certificates:
+BOSSI has ratified the following five organisations for CPD purposes which includes the conduct and assessment of CPD activities and issue of CPD Summary Reports:

-- Institution of Surveyors NSW

 - Association of Consulting Surveyors NSW

 - Australian Institute of Mine Surveyors Limited NSW Division

-- University of Newcastle
+- Institution of Surveyors NSW

-- Surveying and Spatial Sciences Institute (NSW).
+- Surveying and Spatial Sciences Institute (NSW)

+- University of Newcastle.